St. Patrick: How Love Changed The World – by Daniel W. Sheridan (Twitter: @DanielWSheridan) #Irish #SaintPatricksDay #History #LoveWins

 “With the Irish,” wrote Thomas Cahill, Saint Patrick “succeeded beyond measure.
 Within his lifetime…the Irish slave trade came to a halt, and other forms of violence, such as murder and inter-tribal warfare, decreased.”
 He also inspired men who “by their way of life reminded the Irish that the virtues of lifelong faithfulness, courage, and generosity were actually attainable by ordinary human beings and that the sword was not the only instrument for structuring a society.”

-Joy combined with self-sacrificing love, not the sword, wins affections and transforms lives.
-Be like Patrick.
+Joy, combined with self-sacrificing love, not the sword, wins affections and transforms lives.